You’ll agree that comparing critical metrics in your data can help uncover actionable and valuable intelligence that can improve your revenue.

 Comparison Bar Charts are arguably the most familiar choice.

-There are many forms of bar charts, it may be simple bar chart, grouped bar chart, comparison bar charts for side by side comparison or matrix charts.
+There are many forms of bar charts, which may be simple bar charts, grouped bar charts, comparison bar charts for side-by-side comparison, or matrix charts.
 Below is a very good comparative analysis example by ChartExpo.

 Visualization Source: ChartExpo

 Comparison analysis is a form of analysis that entails comparing a data point against others.
-Some of the tools for conducting comparative analysis are charts and graphs in Excel’s library.
+Some of the tools for conducting comparative analysis include charts and graphs in Excel’s library, such as the Slop graph, and many more.

-But, the spreadsheet application lacks ready-made Comparison Graphs, such as Radar Chart.
+However, the spreadsheet application lacks ready-made Comparison Graphs, such as the Radar Chart or Circular Chart.

 We’re not advising you to do away with Excel in favor of other expensive tools.

-And this is because there’s an amazingly affordable visualization tool that comes as an add-in you can easily install in Excel to access insightful and easy-to-customize Comparison-based charts.
+This is because there’s an amazingly affordable visualization tool that comes as an add-in you can easily install in Excel to access insightful and easy-to-customize Comparison-based charts, including dot plot examples.
 The application is called ChartExpo.

 What is ChartExpo?